Diabetes Improvement Program

 The role of our Foot Health Practitioner (FHP) is to improve the quality of care to your feet by:

-• Providing a foot assessments for diabetic shoe qualifications.
+• Providing foot assessments for diabetic shoe qualifications

-• Giving general advice/guidance on proper footwear and footcare to prevent complications if any.
+• Giving general advice/guidance on proper footwear and foot care to prevent any complications

 Meet Your Team